 The volunteers’ main task is weeding.
 Invasive weeds have generally escaped from surrounding gardens or grown from seeds dropped by birds.

 Rosedale Landcare is now managed by Eurobadalla's Landcare Coordinator, Emma Patyus.

-With help from council, Rosedale Landcare continues to put much effort into controlling invasive weeds at Banksia Flat (at the southern end of the main beach).
+With help from council, Rosedale Landcare helps control invasive weeds at Banksia Flat (at the southern end of the main beach).
 The littoral rainforest vegetation here is endangered in NSW.

-Regular short working bees also manage weeds on cliffs, tracks and the beach carpark, and with council support, revegetate the sand dunes to prevent erosion.
+Short working bees also manage weeds on cliffs, tracks and the beach carpark, and with council support, help revegetate the sand dunes to prevent erosion.

 CAN YOU HELP?
 If you are able to help by joining a working bee please Contact Us.